rafaelcabral96/Derivative-Free-Descent---Machine-Learning/README.md

 3. Force the clouds to have a certain variance in order to avoid being stuck in local minimuns

+4. Create procedure to find optimal learning rate and adapt it over iterations.
+I tried adapting rprop to the non-derivative case and others schemes but still with no consistent improvements to different problems.

-4. L2 norm between particles increases with the dimension of parameter space.
+5. L2 norm between particles increases with the dimension of parameter space.
 This requires choosing different kernel_a for different training sessions.
 Maybe use an heuristic to choose kernel_a?

 sum_i(kernel(i,j)) belongs in [1/N,N] ranging from no iteraction between particles to maximum interaction between particles.

-sum_i(kernel(i,j)) / N can be seen as a measure for the intensity between particles
+sum_i(kernel(i,j)) / N can be seen as a measure for the intereraction intensity between particles

 Maybe choose kernel_a such that  sum_i(kernel(i,j))/N ~ 0.5 i.e the interection intensity is 50%